GustavJaner/git-guide-docs/docs/git-docs.md

 $ git checkout <commitHash>     # Redirect HEAD to a specific commit - Detached HEAD state
 ```

+Before checking out/redirecting the HEAD pointer to another branch/commit:
+If your working directory/staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches - `commit` or `stash` before proceeding.

 ## Add<span id="Add"></span>
 Stage files for commit
 ```